CodePushGo/website/src/content/blog/en/google-play-staged-rollouts-how-it-works.md

 | **Total Updates Delivered** | 23.5M |
 | **Global Success Rate** | 82% |

-Capgo simplifies the update process for developers with features like:
+CodePushGo simplifies the update process for developers with features like:

 -   Built-in error tracking paired with rollout monitoring
 -   Secure and compliant update delivery
 -   Targeted user groups for controlled rollouts
 -   Encrypted deployment channels for added safety

-> "Capgo is a must-have tool for developers who want to be more productive.
+> "CodePushGo is a must-have tool for developers who want to be more productive.
 Avoiding review for bug fixes is golden." [\[1\]](https://capgo.app/)

 These tools allow teams to roll out updates quickly while ensuring their releases remain stable for users worldwide.